matuteiglesias/journal/content/Business/2024-11-02_Analysis_and_Management_of_ABL_Tax_Tickets.md

 ### Key Activities
 - Conducted a detailed review of ABL tax tickets, identifying data errors and process similarities.
-- Summarized responses from different tax-related processes, emphasizing the use of the TAD platform and necessary [[documentation]].
+- Summarized responses from different tax-related processes, emphasizing the use of the TAD platform and necessary documentation.
 - Analyzed discrepancies in 'Double Payment' tickets, providing suggestions for improvement.
 - Created a template for filing complaints with AGIP regarding duplicate charges.
 - Evaluated options for canceling double payments through banks and credit cards, including legal implications.